5 Tips To Setup Your Vinyl Record Player, Cartridge & Tonearm | 2021

 As such, vinyl record sales have been steadily on the rise year by year with 2018 estimated to have seen around 860,000 new sales in Australia alone!

-As so many people are flocking back to turntables and embracing the vinyl revival, it's more relevant than ever to stress the importance of vinyl care, turntable maintenance and optimal setup.
+As so many people are flocking back to turntables and embracing the vinyl revival, it's more relevant than ever to stress the importance of vinyl care, maintenance and having the correct turntable setup.

 Today's music players swap mechanical pieces for hardware upgrades and streamlined software.
 The vernacular and maintenance requirements of analog systems can be complicated at times.